kiwi0fruit/jats/README.md

 ### 11.4 Dominant-agnostic type names

-If non-standard dominant Khizhnyak functions are real then type names should be revised:
+If non-standard dominant Khizhnyak functions are real then type names should be revised.
+The simplest way would be the return to axes without noting the dominant function: